yoshio-kinoshita/EngageSurveyKit/README.md

 Open your browser and access http://localhost:3000 to begin creating your first engagement survey.

 ## Features
-Customizable Survey Templates: Choose from a variety of templates or create your own.
++ Customizable Survey Templates: Choose from a variety of templates or create your own.
-Real-Time Analytics: Get instant insights from survey responses.
++Real-Time Analytics: Get instant insights from survey responses.
-User Management: Easily manage user roles and permissions within the platform.
++User Management: Easily manage user roles and permissions within the platform.

-How to Contribute
+## How to Contribute
 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
 Please ensure to update tests as appropriate.

 ## Fork the repositor